serkonda7/vscode-vba/README.md

 This project is **actively maintained**:
 - ✅ All pull requests are welcome and will be reviewed
 - ✅ Issues and bugs are adressed
-- ⚠️ For now, no major new features are planned
+- ⚠️ For now, I won't develop new features by myself

 ---